aws-dev-staging/test-guidance/README.md

 </p>

 **2, 3 – External Package Repository Ingest**
 The CodePipeline _Pull_Internal_Repository_ source action runs based on the external package request file check-in to the private internal GitHub repository, which triggers AWS CodePipeline execution through a webhook secured by a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT) stored in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
-The subsequent _Download_External_Repository_ build stage consists of an AWS CodeBuild project that parses the external-package-request.csv file, identifies the external package repository to ingest, and then fetches the remote repository zip URL using _curl_.
+The subsequent _Download_External_Repository_ build stage consists of an AWS CodeBuild project that parses the external-package-request.csv file, identifies the external package repository to ingest, and then fetches the remote repository Zip URL using _curl_.
 The remote external package repository is stored as a build stage output artifact in [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3), encrypted using [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) (KMS), and later used as the input artifact for the security test stage.

 **4 – Infrastructure Security**
 Centralized Internet egress occurs through a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NGW) attached to the egress [Virtual Private Cloud](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/vpc-tkv.html) (VPC) in the Customer Networking Account, reducing costs associated with a distributed model where NGWs are deployed in every spoke VPC.
 The [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (EIP) of the NGW provides customers with a single IP address that they can include in their firewall ruleset or allow-list for egress from their private internal network.